danielsaidi/website_danielsaidi/collections/_posts/2018/2018-11-05-automate-setting-up-xcode.md

 done
 ```

-At work, however, I added a snippet folder to the main app project instead, then
+At work, where the team works on multiple projects that share conventions, I
-added a bunch of general and company-specific snippets to it.
-After that, I just
+added a snippet folder to a private repo, then added general and work-specific
-extended the `setup_xcode` lane to copy all these code snippets to their correct
+snippets to it.
+After that, I extended `setup_xcode` to copy all these code
-place, as such:
+snippets to their correct place, as such:

 ```
 desc "Setup Xcode"